CSCI-49380-79526-Reactive-Programming/Syllabus/README.md

 - **Late assignments will be penalized.**
 - No extensions will be given for extra credit assignments.
 - Assignments are the result of **individual effort** unless otherwise noted (e.g., group projects).

-## Exams

-Test make-ups will be given if and only if:

-- the request is made sufficiently in advance of the test, and
-- the make-up is scheduled prior to the next class.

 ## Attendance